ostreedev/ostree/docs/manual/atomic-upgrades.md

 it.
 This is of the form `/boot/loader/entries/ostree-$osname-$checksum.$serial.conf`.
-The `$serial` is normally 0, but if a given commit is deployed more than once, it will be incremented. his is supported because the previous deployment may have configuration in `/etc` that we do not want to use or overwrite.
+The `$serial` is normally 0, but if a given commit is deployed more than once, it will be incremented.
+This is supported because the previous deployment may have configuration in `/etc` that we do not want to use or overwrite.

 Now that we have a deployment directory, a 3-way merge is